pettni/posipoly/README.md

 ```
 The matrices `Aeq` and `beq` can be obtained from `PTrans` objects via the `Acg` and `Acc` properties to obtain matrix representations of the transformations from g-format to c-format, and from c-format to c-format, respectively.

+## Todo list

+ - Use named tuples for ppp variables
+ - Use default dictionaries in PTrans Polynomial

 ## Future list

  - Profile the grlex code.
 Potentially switch to grevlex and/or use Cython to make this part faster
  - Implement class for sparsity patterns and enable sparse optimization
- - Interface with other solvers than Mosek (or interface with a package like cvxpy)
+ - Interface with other solvers than Mosek
+  - SCS: https://github.com/cvxgrp/scs  (used by cvxpy)
+  - cvxopt
+  - dsdp: http://www.mcs.anl.gov/hs/software/DSDP/ (optional in cvxopt)

 ## Research questions